doverunner/drm-license-token-sample-java/README.md

-We hope this guide would be helpful to generate DRM License Token to request Doverunner Multi-DRM Cloud Server where get the License issued from.
+We hope this guide would be helpful to generate DRM License Token to request DoveRunner Multi-DRM Cloud Server where get the License issued from.